The real cost and value of a small business website

-The cost of a small business website depends on a lot of factors, but It can run anywhere between a $100 to $120,000.
+The cost of a small business website depends on a lot of factors, but to really simplify it a website can run anywhere between $100 to $120,000(sometimes even more!).

 The $100 website sits quietly all alone not doing much more than occupying space on a server.
 While on the other hand that $120,000 site generates OVER that amount and probably well over.